 (3) The summer Load shed table will be used during a hot weather Load shed event and the winter Load shed table will be used during a cold weather Load shed event.
 ERCOT will determine, in its sole discretion, whether an EEA event will be treated as a hot weather or cold weather Load shed event based on the weather conditions.
 The summer and winter Load shed time periods will be published annually with the updated obligation tables in paragraph (2) above.
 In addition, if ERCOT issues an Operating Condition Notice (OCN), it will notify Market Participants which Load shed table would apply to the potential Load shed event.
 When ERCOT directs TOs to shed Load, it will specify which Load shed table applies for the Load shed event.
 ERCOT shall use the same Load shed table for the duration of a Load shed event.

 (4) ERCOT shall maintain the Seasonal Load shed tables reflecting each TO’s total Load shed obligation on the ERCOT website.
 The Load shed obligation percentages will be reviewed by ERCOT and revised as described above, or as otherwise deemed appropriate by ERCOT, to reflect any new or changed TO designation by a DSP.
 Adjustments to the Load shed obligations due to changes in TO designations will be performed using the same Load data upon which the table was based.
 Following ERCOT’s Seasonal peak Load reviews or ERCOT’s receipt of any new or changed TO designation, ERCOT shall post any anticipated revisions to the Load shed tables on the ERCOT website.
 ERCOT shall issue a Market Notice announcing the posting of the revisions at least ten days prior to the effective date of the revisions or as soon as practicable if ERCOT determines there is a need to correct the Market Notice less than ten days before the effective date.

+(5) Each TO shall coordinate with each TDSP it represents to:

+(a) Minimize overlap of circuits that are designated for manual firm Load shed with circuits that serve designated critical Loads; and

+(b) Minimize overlap of circuits that are designated for manual firm Load shed with circuits that are utilized for UFLS and UVLS.

 ERCOT Nodal Operating Guides